 In late 2007, a Spain-based chain of parks purchased Kennywood Entertainment.
 The international operator has maintained the quality standards, commitment to value, and captivating vibe that has characterized Story Land for decades.

 Admission to the park includes all rides, attractions, and shows.
-Children under 3 admitted free.
+Children under 3 are admitted free.
 Reduced rates are available for select dates in May and early June.
 Guests arriving after 3 p.m. receive a complimentary pass to visit an additional day.
 Season passes are available.
+Reduced prices may be available by purchasing tickets in advance at Story Land's official Web site.